Princess Patricia's Canadian Light Infantry: 3rd Battalion

 The 3rd Battalion Princess Patricia's Canadian Light Infantry (3PPCLI) is based at Steele Barracks, CFB Edmonton, Alberta.
 The battalion is a light infantry unit of the Regular Force, and the only one in Western Canada.
 The battalion is composed of three rifle companies, one combat support company and one combat service support company.
 3PPCLI also maintains an airborne and mountain operations capability.
-The commanding officer (CO) is Lieutenant-Colonel J. Hudson, CD The regimental sergeant major is Chief Warrant Officer K.P.
+The current commanding officer (CO) is Lieutenant-Colonel J.M.P.
+Cressall, CD and the regimental sergeant major is Chief Warrant Officer K.P.
 Doerr, CD.